opencloud-eu/ios-sdk/doc/CONFIGURATION.md

 ## Introduction

-The ownCloud iOS SDK provides a flexible mechanism for configuration that allows
+The OpenCloud iOS SDK provides a flexible mechanism for configuration that allows

 - classes to provide default values
 - injection of settings from managed configuration (MDM)